 If an estate agent provides letting and property management services, they also must be registered with a government-approved property redress scheme for those services.

 The Estate Agents Public Register has details of estate agents who are currently banned from engaging in estate agency work or who have received a formal warning under the Estate Agents Act 1979.
-In April 2014, thetook over the responsibility for the Act from the Office of Fair Trading.
+Thehas responsibility for the Act (taken from the Office of Fair Trading).

 Estate agents have certain obligations to you, such as telling you when an offer is made to buy your property.
 Some of these obligations are described below.